Freebirth

 Q: What is freebirth, and how do you support mothers who choose this option?

 A: Freebirth is a conscious decision to give birth outside of a medical setting, without the assistance of a healthcare provider.
-This decision is deeply personal, often rooted in a desire for autonomy, privacy, and trust in the body’s natural process.
+While I did attend births as a midwife over two decades, I am not your healthcare provider during a fully autonomous freebirths.
+The decision to freebirth is deeply personal, often rooted in a desire for autonomy, privacy, and trust in the body’s natural process.
 I offer virtual support to freebirthing mothers, helping you make the safest, most informed choices by providing guidance, resources, and emotional support throughout your pregnancy and birth process.
-In some states, I also offer in-person emotional and physical support and consultation to ensure you feel empowered, prepared, and confident.
+In some states, I also offer in-person emotional and physical support and consultation, as well as birth attendance, to ensure you feel empowered, prepared, and confident.

 Q: How can you help me if I choose freebirth?